 To register your interest please contact the Fellowship Team on email@example.com

 A candidate may enrol for the Fellowship assessment once they have been formally registered as a candidate by the Faculty.
-If you are not a registered candidate please click here to be redirected to our webpage on registration.
+Details to register will be made available when the Faculty is open to new applications.

 Fellowship by assessment involves the submission of a portfolio of evidence.